 - The privacy of the data in the class can be changed without modifying the whole code by using access modifiers.

-This is a guide to the Encapsulation in C++.
-Here we discuss how to use encapsulation in C++ along with Example of Encapsulation in C++ with Steps.
+This is a guide to Encapsulation in C++.
+Here we discuss the basic concept, how to use encapsulation in C++ along with an Example of Encapsulation in C++ with Steps.
 You may also look at the following articles to learn more –